-Many children in northern Michigan need temporary safe havens or permanent homes.
-Child & Family Services helps by connecting foster and adoptive parents with children who need them, and by providing support to the child and parents throughout the entire process.
+Many local children and teens temporary safe havens or permanent homes.
+Child & Family Services helps by connecting adults with children and teens who need them, and by providing guidance, training, and support throughout the entire process.

-You probably know a foster or adoptive family.
-They may be your neighbors, friends, coworkers, or kids at your children’s school.
-Many things can lead a child to foster care or adoption, just as there are many reasons one chooses to be a foster or adoptive parent.
+You probably know a foster, adoptive, or host home family.
+They may be your neighbors, friends, coworkers, or kids at your child’s school.
+Many things can lead a child to Child & Family Services, just as there are many reasons one chooses to be a foster, adoptive, or host home parent.

 Children in foster care are boys and girls ages 0-17, sibling groups, and racial and ethnic minorities.
 Some children may have physical, mental, or emotional challenges.

-Being a foster or adoptive parent requires a natural love of children, an ability to set guidelines and provide direction, and work with the Child & Family Services' staff as part of a treatment team.
-Stamina, a healthy attitude, and special skills (which we will help you obtain) are all important requirements of foster and adoptive parenting.
-In addition, we offer free ongoing training, referrals, education, support groups, and mentoring to make foster care and adoption the most beneficial to the children and families we serve.
+Being a foster parent, fostering to adopt, host homes, and res requires a natural love of children, an ability to set guidelines and provide direction, and to work with the Child & Family Services’ staff as part of a treatment team.
+Stamina, a healthy attitude, and special skills (which we will help you obtain) are all important requirements of foster parenting and fostering to adopt.
+We offer free ongoing training, referrals, education, support groups, and mentoring to make foster care and fostering to adopt the most beneficial to the children and families we serve.

 “It’s been so great for our biological daughter.
 It’s helped her understand that some people are less fortunate, and that in some small way, we can help – no ‘crusade’ – just sharing our pot of food with a kid who needs a place to stay.”

 -Abby G, foster mom

 Couples and single adults over age 18 with good character and a safe and stable home may be eligible to become foster parents or to foster to adopt.
 Prospective foster parents are carefully screened, and come from all walks of life.
 They may rent or own their own homes.
 They may devote their time to caring for their children, work at home, or work outside the home.